 Your privacy's important to us and we go to great lengths to protect it.
-This privacy notice tells you about the personal data we hold about you, so we can provide you with a Quote or insurance policy.
-It explains how we may collect, use and share your details and tells you about your rights under data protection laws.
+This privacy notice tells you about the personal data we, and our Product Providers, hold about you, so we can provide you with a Quote or insurance policy.
+It explains how we, and our Product Providers, may collect, use and share your details and tells you about your rights under data protection laws.

-If you'd like a copy of our privacy notice for your records, you can download a pdf version of the full document here.
+If you'd like a copy, you can download a pdf version of our privacy notice for your records.

 1. Who we are